 - Discuss progress to date

-The planner then propose the help needed and present the couple with a contract for wedding planning services.
+The planner then proposes the help needed and presents the couple with a contract for wedding planning services.
 Probably the services will be a combination of duties, depending on your needs and budget.
 Here are the most common services offered.

 Even if you're newly engaged, you're probably realizing that this process includes many many details that require you to be organized, stick to a budget, and stay on schedule.
 So even if you are a well-organized person, you'll want to make sure that your wedding planner is not only on top of things but that they'll help you stay on top of things.
 Your planner will:

 - Create and review vendor contracts